rayyan35p/tp/docs/team/chandan8186.md

     * Amended the DG glossary.
     * Updated the Model section to fit our application.
     * Documented the design of my Find Projects command.
+    * Added the Effort section and the relevant sub-sections.
   * Project README:
     * Updated the README description and links to fit our application.